gov-cy/staging-govcy-design-system-docs/src/guides/create_a_page.md

 ---
 title: "How to create a page using the gov.cy design system"
 date: 2022-02-01 00:01:01Z
-summary: "A step by step guide for developers on how to create a simple question page using DSF’s reusable components."
+description: "A step by step guide for developers on how to create a simple question page using DSF’s reusable components."
 image: custom_page.png
 ---
-In this article we will be looking at a step by step guide for developers on how to create a simple [question page](../../patterns/question_pages) using DSF’s reusable components.
+In this guide we will be looking at a step by step guide for developers on how to create a simple [question page](../../patterns/question_pages) using the [developer assets](../../getting-started/developer-assets/).

-When creating a new digital service for gov.cy, you can use our components for all your front-end needs.
-These components are consistent with the gov.cy design system and they can be easily implemented by anyone with basic front end development skills.
-They have been tested in different devices and browsers and improved based on user research findings.
+You can use our pre-built css and javascript to create an HTML page with the necessary head and body sections and use one of the predefined layouts.
+All you need to do is copy the code below and follow the instructions:

 Creating pages for gov.cy has never been easier.
 You can use our pre-built [css and javascript](../../getting_started/#css-and-javascript) to create an HTML page with the necessary [head](../../getting_started/#starter-template) and [body](../../styles/page_templates/) sections and use one of the predefined [layouts](../../styles/layout/).
 All you need to do is copy the code below and follow the instructions: